nixsuss/dotfiles/Gentoo/README.md

+* Make sure to install rust-bin before updating the whole system.

+* To install (kernel+initramfs+microcode) simply run this cli:

+genkernel --microcode-initramfs all

-* make sure you set GRUB_GFXPAYLOAD_LINUX="keep" in /etc/defaut/grub
+* Make sure you set GRUB_GFXPAYLOAD_LINUX="keep" in /etc/defaut/grub

-* if you want to disable this annoying password settings in gentoo, you have to comment this:
+* If you want to disable this annoying password settings in gentoo, you have to comment this:

 password	required	pam_passwdqc.so config=/etc/security/passwdqc.conf by '#' to be
 #password	required	pam_passwdqc.so config=/etc/security/passwdqc.conf